 It is very important to follow your doctor's instructions on how to keep your pin sites clean.
 This will help to decrease the risk of infection.

-Infection is a common problem around pin sites and being able to recognise an infection and alert your doctor immediately is an important aspect of your recovery.
+Infection is a common problem around pin sites and being able to recognize an infection and alerting your doctor immediately is an important aspect of your recovery.

 MAXFRAME™ Patient Care Program